wtPLSQL/wtPLSQL/src/core/README.txt

 downgrades              Folder of downgrade scripts for this release upgrades                Folder of upgrade scripts for this release common_setup.sql        Common setup script.
 Contains values for install/uninstall. install.sql             Install script.
-Run as SYS or SYSTEM. installO.LST            Example of a successfull install. proftab.sql             DBMS_PROFILER tables.
+Run as SYSTEM. installO.LST            Example of a successfull install. proftab.sql             DBMS_PROFILER tables.
 Copied from ?/rdbms/admin/proftab.sql.
 RELEASE_NOTES.txt       Release Notes for this release test_all.sql            SQL script to execute all Test Runners. test_allO.LST           Example of successful results from all Test Runners. uninstall.sql           Uninstall script.
-Run as SYS or SYSTEM. uninstallO.LST          Example of a successfull uninstall. wt_assert.pkb           WT_ASSERT package body. wt_assert.pks           WT_ASSERT package specification.
+Run as SYSTEM. uninstallO.LST          Example of a successfull uninstall. wt_assert.pkb           WT_ASSERT package body. wt_assert.pks           WT_ASSERT package specification.